-All rental housing projects for which Competitive Grants funds are used shall have a compliance period beginning on the date of issuance of the certificate of occupancy for the final building within the project.
+All rental housing projects for which Competitive Grants funds are used will have a compliance period beginning on the date of issuance of the certificate of occupancy for the final building within the project.
 If a certificate of occupancy is not issued, the compliance period will begin on the date of recordation of the notice of completion for the project.
-Prior to drawing down Competitive Grants funds, Grantees shall sign a grant note, deed of trust and restrictive covenant to enforce the compliance period.
+Prior to drawing down Competitive Grants funds, Grantees shall sign a grant note, deed of trust, and restrictive covenants to enforce the compliance period (the "legal documents").
 The Competitive Grant is forgiven at the end of the compliance period if full compliance was achieved throughout the compliance period.
+No forgiveness will occur for a year in which there is a default as defined in the legal documents.

-The length of the compliance period will be determined based on the amount of Competitive Grants funds invested per unit:
+The length of the compliance period will be determined based on the amount of Competitive Grants funds invested per unit.
+The annual forgiveness rate will be based on the length of the compliance period:

-Average Per Unit HTF Competitive Grants Investment Compliance Period
+Average Per Unit HTF Competitive Grants Investment Compliance Period Annual Forgiveness Rate

-< \$15,000 5 Years
+< \$15,000 5 Years 20 % per year

-\$15,000 - \$40,000 10 Years
+\$15,000 - \$40,000 10 Years 10 % per year

-\$40,000 15 Years
+\$40,000 15 Years 6.67 % per year